The Tools, Essentials, and Must-Haves Every Gardener Should Own

 Garden gloves are as essential a gardening tool as a shovel or a rake.
 It may seem extravagant, but owning three pairs will make a multitude of tasks easier.
 (Your cuticles will thank you, too.)

-Washable synthetic gloves: For general maintenance, such as deadheading, weeding in dry soil, and handling seeds.
+Washable synthetic gloves: Wear these during general maintenance, such as deadheading, weeding in dry soil, and handling seeds.
 The thin fabric and snug fit allow your fingers maximum dexterity.
+This pair has knuckle guards, palm padding, and extra-long forearms for added protection.
+To buy: $18; amazon.com.

-Heavy-duty leather gloves: For tough jobs, like digging holes, clearing brush, and carrying firewood.
+Heavy-duty leather gloves: This durable pair of gloves will help you with tough jobs like digging holes, clearing brush, and carrying firewood.
+To buy: $21; amazon.com.

 Best Light Work Gloves